uikit/uikit-site/docs/pages/image.md

 ## Eager loading

-To avoid lazy loading background images in the first visible viewport but still use other features of this component, add the `loading="eager"` parameter to the `uk-img` attribute.
+To avoid lazy loading background images for the first visible viewport but still use other features of this component, add the `loading="eager"` parameter to the `uk-img` attribute.

 ```html
 <div data-src="" uk-img="loading: eager">...</div>